lukedays/IncrementalGeneratorTest/README.md

 Unfortunately VS 2022 (v.
 17.10.0) [needs to be restarted](https://github.com/dotnet/roslyn/issues/50451) for Intellisense to pick up changes in the source generator project - so I found the [Source Generators Auto Update VS extension](https://marketplace.visualstudio.com/items?itemName=AlexanderGayko.AutoUpdateAssemblyName&ssr=false#review-details) to fix this.
 Changes in the target project work normally.

-### GenerateCachedFunction attribute
+### GenerateCachedMethod attribute

-The `GenerateCachedFunction` is a attribute-based source generator that automatically generates cached versions of methods in your C# code.
-It aims to improve performance by caching method results based on specified expiration times.
+Automatically generates cached versions of methods, to improve performance by caching method results based on specified expiration times.

+### GenerateDecoratorMethod attribute

+Creates actions to run before, after and on exceptions.